 Hoh River Trail to Five-Mile Island

 For a 10.6-mile roundtrip hike without much elevation gain – less than 500 feet- hit the Hoh River Trail to Five Mile Island.
 The trail begins at the Hall of Mosses and then continues for several more miles through dense mossy floor, past small streams and eventually to Five Mile Island.
 A great lunch spot, Five Mile Island offers wonderful views of Bogachiel Peak.

 The roundtrip 6-mile Lover’s Lane Loop follows the Sol Duc River through a lush old-growth forest.
-You’ll cross a wooden bridge and boardwalk along the way.
+With downed logs and ferns that almost cover the path, at times it seems as if nature is reclaiming this quiet trail.
+Cross a wooden bridge and boardwalk along the way.
 You’ll hear the thundering sounds of Sol Duc Falls before you see them.
 If you are lucky and the sun is out, you’ll see rainbows in the mist surrounding the falls.
 Don’t forget to look in the river for cutthroat and steelhead salmon that run in the fall and winter.